 It is free to register a death, however there is a cost for obtaining the death certificate (and certified copies of the certificate) – currently £11 per copy (correct as at April 2022).

 How do I register a death that has been reported to the Coroner?

 If the death has been referred to the coroner, you will have to wait for the registrar to receive written authority from the coroner that no further investigations are necessary before you can register the death, as the death cannot be registered until the coroner’s investigations are finished.
 If there is to be an inquest you do not need to register the death.
 See deaths referred to the coroner.

 How do I register a death that took place abroad?

 If somebody dies abroad, there is no need to register the death in the UK.
 All deaths must be registered in the country where the death occurred.
 You can obtain more information from the Foreign and Commonwealth Office website.

 What documentation is required to arrange a funeral?

-Once you have registered the death, you will receive a Certificate for Burial or Cremation (a green square form known as ‘the Green Form’) which you should hand to your funeral director.
+Once you have registered the death, you will receive the Death Certificate – however, this is not needed for arranging the funeral.
+The registrar will also issue a Certificate for Burial or Cremation (a green square form known as ‘the Green Form’) and will normally send this document electronically to your funeral – this is done via email so please let them have the email address of your funeral director.

 Find a local register office: